-Marilyn was feeling stuck.
-She created a website, sent around some social media posts, and attended some networking meetings.
-She was getting inquiries here and there, but so far they were not turning into clients.
+Jeremy was feeling stuck.
+He created a website, sent around some social media posts, and attended some networking meetings.
+Hewas getting inquiries here and there, but so far they were not turning into clients.

-The truth is, for many of us, it’s tempting to throw cash at a business problem.
-We might buy a big program or a series of small offers that add up to thousands of dollars.
-We get new shiny software or graphics.
+It’s tempting to throw cash at a business problem — a big program or a series of small offers that add up to thousands of dollars.
 Sometimes these investments bring great success; other times they just lead to great frustration and an emptier bank account.

-[Tweet “A good rule for a tough marketing challenge is, “When in doubt, write!”]
+“A good rule for a tough marketing challenge is, “When in doubt, write!”
 Simply creating more content will give you an edge.
 When I created my first site I didn’t know any marketing rules.
 I just wrote … and wrote some more.
-And that led to my guideline …
+And I got traffic.

 - As you write your sales letter, you’ll get a clearer idea of what you’re offering.
 Often a brilliant-sounding idea doesn’t hold up when you try tried to tease out the benefits.